Nickolay-Martynenko/GRB-X-Ray-Afterglow/dataset/README.md

     └─test
         └── features.csv        (174 entries)
 ```

+## `dataset/Data`
+The train, val and test samples created by `./utilities/make_dataset.py` script in various regimes:

+- `original.csv`: original basic lightcurves (timestamps, count rates and uncertainties) without rebinning
+- `features.csv`: lightcurve feature extraction approach
+- `padded.csv`: basic lightcurves rebinned to a uniform time grid in the decimal logarithm scale; missing values are padded
+- `interp.csv`: basic lightcurves rebinned to a uniform time grid in the decimal logarithm scale; missing values are linearly interpolated

+Additionally, a `GRBtable.csv` dataset is provided.
+It contains *Swift*-XRT analysis results semi-manually collected from the *Swift*-XRT repository (see below).

+## `dataset/SwiftXRT`
+Raw *Swift*-XRT GRB lightcurves repository[^2] data

+## `dataset/utilities`
+*Swift*-XRT data preprocessing utilities.
+Unless a specific user-defined preprocessing is needed, please use `./utilities/make_dataset.py`.
+Note that this is optional, since all the datasets are already created and can be found in `./Data` directory.

 [^1]: The feature exctraction procedure is close to that proposed by analogous Rust package [[docs]](https://docs.rs/light-curve-feature/latest/light_curve_feature/features/index.html) but has been tuned significantly to be appropriate for the GRB X-Ray afterglows analysis.
 See `FeatureExtractor` class in `./utilities/SwiftXRTpreprocessing.py` for details